 You may have heard of the old saying "you can't teach an old dog new tricks".
 In a sense this cliché is very true and it can apply to countries as well as individuals.
 As we get older and more established our "foundation" solidifies just as do our belief systems and this can cause us to be a lot less accepting of new ideas.
 We protect our beliefs with a passion and reinforce them when we can, often by connecting with those who have similar beliefs.
 Beliefs are what we rely on to move about in our world and if they work, even if not entirely representative of events as they truly occur in the world around us, we still resist changing them.
 This can prevent us from adapting to the rapidly changing world that we live in.
 It follows that it is so important for us to ensure that children are educated with accurate interpretations of the world while their minds are still open.
 This might for example come in the form of a global Universal Philosophy that would educate the young on science, philosophy, and global issues.

 I would like to note at this point that in the section How a Planet Survived I have proposed a few guidelines that might be included in a Universal Philosophy.
-Briefly, they center around the ideas that countries must work together to find their way to educating individuals regarding global issues outside of their immediate lives, acknowledge how prone human beings can be to creating belief systems that might be inaccurate, and finally show greater empathy toward the world that we are a part of - specifically, toward other Life and Earth.
+These guidelines suggest that countries must work together to educate individuals regarding global issues outside of their immediate lives, acknowledge how prone human beings can be to creating belief systems that might be inaccurate, and finally how to show greater empathy toward the world that we are a part of.

 Over the centuries countries and cultures have established their own beliefs about the world but it may be that we have come to a new age where a re-evaluation of many of our beliefs is required.
 With the world going through such significant change it may be especially important that we are all educated on the importance of working together so that we can deal in a unified way with global issues affecting all of us.
-For example, we may have conflicting beliefs about communism or capitalism, about one religion versus another, or about one race of people versus another.
-We must understand that many of these differences might be best left to rest while we focus on the growing global issues that are affecting all Life and Earth.
+For example, we may have beliefs that conflict about communism or capitalism, about one religion versus another religion, or about one race of people versus another race.
+We must understand that many of these differences might be best left alone to rest while we focus on the growing global issues that are affecting all Life and Earth.

 This is a simple example but a reminder that in order to interpret the world accurately we need to open our minds to all possibilities.
 If we start with specific assumptions when approaching any problem it may be impossible to come out with the answers we seek.
 In the same way, due to our physical nature as human beings and the cultural influences around us that affect how and what we learn, we may be subject to making certain inaccurate assumptions about the world - our reality.
 It is more important than ever that we open our minds, re-evaluate, and question exactly how we interpret the world around us.
 If we can succeed and interpret the world accurately, we may be able find the answers that will enable us to make the choices necessary to find the brightest possible future for Life and Earth.

-With all that said, in the next section I will discuss how we interpret "reality".
-What is this thing called "reality" that we all move around in, so full of wondrous things that seem to go on into infinity?
+In the next section I will discuss how we interpret "reality".
+What is this thing called “reality” that we all move around in?
+What is this thing called reality that is so full of wondrous things that seem to go on into infinity?

 Open Mind Image courtesy of FreeDigitalPhotos.net